Dimming LEDs

 from the Blink exercise, our GPIO pins

-.
+can only output HIGH and LOW.
 Given this, how can we output anything

 else?